 Opening a tailors exclusively for women amongst the macro trend of female suiting and rise of female empowerment couldn’t have been more perfect.

-"Ralph Lauren, Jo Malone and more recently a man named Mo Gawdat (look him up if you don’t know who he is) everyone needs a bit of him in our lives - particularly at the moment."
+"Ralph Lauren, Jo Malone and, more recently, Mo Gawdat [former Chief Business Officer of Google X and author of Solve for Happy] – everyone needs a bit of him in their lives, particularly at the moment."

 Who would you most like to dress?

 “Lauren Hutton (who we recently did dress!), Letitia Wright, Phoebe Waller Bridge, Beyoncé, Ellen DeGeneres, Olivia Coleman, Zoe Kravitz, Elle McPherson, Oprah and of course the Duchess of Cambridge.

 "I also would have loved to have dressed many women from the past, including Bianca Jagger, Jane Birkin, the Princess of Wales and Katherine Hepburn.”